 Instructions

-- Pre-heat your oven to 180C/160C Fan/350F/Gas Mark 4 and line a cupcake tin with paper cases
+- Pre-heat your oven to 160C Fan/350F/Gas Mark 4 and line a cupcake tin with paper cases

 - Add the eggs and milk, and whisk in

-- Add the self raising flour, Galaxy Hot Chocolate Powder and baking powder and whisk in
+- Add the self raising flour, Galaxy Hot Chocolate Powder and baking powder and whisk in gently

-- Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes until a skewer inserted comes out clean.
+- Divide the mixture between the cupcakes cases, and bake them for 20-25 minutes or until a skewer inserted comes out clean.
 Put them on a rack to cool completely

-- Top with pieces of the Galaxy chocolate bar!
+- Top with pieces of the Galaxy chocolate bar

 - Store in an airtight container in a cool place, eat leftovers within 3 days